 3. The failed operation is retried with the new token

-This is transparent to users and requires no manual intervention.
 The only scenario requiring operator action is if the secret ID itself expires (controlled by secret_id_ttl on the role) — in that case, generate a new secret ID and update the GHP_DATABASE_VAULT_SECRET_ID environment variable.

 High Availability